nodemailer/smtp-connection/README.md

 # smtp-connection

-Connect to SMTP servers
+SMTP client module.
+Connect to SMTP servers and send mail with it.

-This is a fork of [simplesmtp](https://github.com/andris9/simplesmtp).
-Includes only the client and nothing more.
-API is simplified and should be easier to use.
+This module is the successor for the client part of the (now deprecated) SMTP module [simplesmtp](https://www.npmjs.com/package/simplesmtp).
+For matching SMTP server see [smtp-server](https://www.npmjs.com/package/smtp-server).

 ## Usage